thilomueller/mqt-yaqs/docs/examples/sample_observable_digital_tjm.md

 %config InlineBackend.figure_formats = ['svg']
 ```

-### MID-MEASUREMENT layer sampling with digital TJM
+###  layer sampling with digital TJM

 This example demonstrates how to use labelled barriers to sample observables at intermediate layers of a circuit using the digital Tensor Jump Method (TJM).
-Any `barrier` with label `"MID-MEASUREMENT"` (case-insensitive) is treated as a sampling point.
+Any `barrier` with label `"SAMPLE_OBSERVABLES"` (case-insensitive) is treated as a sampling point.

 We reproduce a 3-qubit chain with repeated `rzz(0.5)` gates and noise consisting of per-qubit bit-flip (`pauli_x`) and nearest-neighbor `crosstalk_xx`, both with strength 0.01.
 We compare the simulated Z-expectations against a hardcoded Qiskit reference.

-Define the circuit with MID-MEASUREMENT barriers
+Define the circuit with SAMPLE_OBSERVABLES barriers

 ```{code-cell} ipython3
 from qiskit.circuit import QuantumCircuit